baffou/PhaseLAB_doc/docs/source/classes/ImageEM/methods/flipud.rst

     |hr|

-    If an output ``obj2`` is used, then the object is not modified, and duplicated.
+    If an output ``obj2`` is used, then the object is duplicated before being modified.